soundpress/RulesOfNYC/docs/c07/index.rst

 (f) Pest control measures shall be specified and shall be adopted in the design of a putrescible solid waste transfer station pursuant to § 151 of the New York City Health Code.

 (g) All solid waste transferred into and out of the putrescible solid waste transfer station shall be weighed, and measured by volume.
-Records shall be maintained of such weights and measurements for a period of three years and included in operational records required by subsection (f) of § 4-17.
+Records shall be maintained of such weights and measurements for a period of three years and included in operational records required by subsection (f) of 16 RCNY § 4-17.

 (h) Indoor and outdoor areas of the transfer station shall be illuminated in order to provide for the safe operation of the transfer station.
 Such illumination shall not create a nuisance.

-(i) Noise levels generated in the operation of a putrescible solid waste transfer station shall not exceed the standards in § 4-17.
+(i) Noise levels generated in the operation of a putrescible solid waste transfer station shall not exceed the standards in 16 RCNY § 4-17.
 The sound of vehicles entering or leaving the putrescible solid waste transfer station shall be included, except that back-up warning signals required by the United States Occupational Safety and Health Administration shall not be included.

 (j) The Commissioner may grant a variance from one or more provisions of this section, other than subsection (a) of this section, if he or she determines, after completion of any applicable environmental review, that granting such variance would not have a significant adverse effect on the environment, provided that granting such variance is not otherwise inconsistent with law.